2ndcouteau/shell_script/README.md

 # shell_script

 Some Shell script
-I used them for convert CSV to json and organize data.
+Some script are used for convert CSV to json and organize data.
+The others are describe in titles.